GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

-A return message is sent back to the sender:  `control/actionResult/resources/removeSOSFilters <string SOSFilters_id> <bool removed> <string description>`, indicating `removed=true`if the NFC Filters are successfuly removed and `removed=false` if not.
+ `control/actionResult/resources/removeSOSFilters <string SOSFilters_id> <bool removed> <string description>`

+ The return confirmation refers to the `SOSFilters_id`, indicating `removed=true`if the NFC Filters are successfuly removed and `removed=false` if not.
 In both cases a `description` is added to give more details.

-In case of success, an echo is sent to all subscribers but the sender: `/resources/removeSOSFilters <string SOSFilters_id>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/resources/removeSOSFilters SOSF1`
+BeRTA receives and echoes back to all subscribiers but the sender: `/resources/removeSOSFilters SOSF1`

 BeRTA sends back to the sender: `control/actionResult /resources/removeSOSFilters SOSF1 true SOSF1 removed from the list` or `control/actionResult /resources/removeSOSFilters SOSF1 false ERROR deleting SOS Filters.
 SOSF1 not found in the SOS Filters list`

-BeRTA sends an echo to all subscribiers but the sender: `/resources/removeSOSFilters SOSF1`
 <!----------------------------------------------------------------------------------->
 ---